 As you think of items, just add them to the list.
 You’ll be so much more likely to remember everything this way, I promise.

 Psssstt….
-MANY more great planning tips like these on my Printable Travel Checklist!
+I have a sample packing list and MANY more great planning tips like these on my free Printable Travel Checklist!

 Figuring out how you’re going to get around is important for multiple reasons.

-You want things to go smooooth when you’re traveling with kids – you don’t want to be trying to figure out if you want to take the bus, subway, or taxi when you are dealing with kids in a new environment.
+You want things to go smooooth on your family vacations with toddlers – you don’t want to be trying to figure out if you want to take the bus, subway, or taxi when you are dealing with kids in a new environment.

-Personally I like to minimize transportation by planning to stay at a hotel that is central to the area I’m visiting.
+When I plan my trip I like to minimize transportation concerns by staying at a hotel that is central to the area I’m visiting.
 This allows me to walk to most of the destinations I’m interested in.

 Sure it’s a little more expensive, but you’ll also save money on taxi fees and a rental car.
-Also it’s a small price to pay for your sanity.
+And it’s a small price to pay for your sanity.

 If you can’t stay central in the city, at the very least it’s a good idea to plan to stay close to public transportation (like a subway station or bus stop).
 Relying on taxis can be tiring and difficult with car seats.

-You’ll be so busy in the months leading up to your vacation that the time will fly by!
-Before you know it your trip will be right around the corner and you’ll have to start packing.
-Check out Part 3 where we discuss Essential Packing Tips for Family Vacations.
+Keep yourself busy and follow these tips for planning family vacations with toddlers so the months leading up to your trip will fly by!
+Before you know it your vacation will be right around the corner and you’ll have to start packing….